CompVis/stable-diffusion/README.md

-# NEW UPDATE
+# UPDATE

-The code can now generate _512x512 images in 40 second per image while using less than 5Gb VRAM.
-And with the entire 6Gb VRAM, it can generate upto 708x512 images._
+The code can now use mixed precision to generate _512x512 images under 25 seconds per image while using less than 4Gb VRAM (Tested on RTX 2060 which has tensor cores).
+And with 6Gb VRAM, it can generate upto 640x704 images._ Thanks to @xraxra for the suggestion

-# OLD UPDATE

-The code can now generate images in batches which reduces the inference time for a single 512x512 image on a RTX 2060 from 75 to 40 seconds!

 # Optimized Stable Diffusion (Sort of)

-- This repo is a modified version of the Stable Diffusion repo, modifed to use lesser VRAM than the original by sacrificing on inference speed.
-It can generate _512x512 images from a prompt on a 6Gb VRAM GPU in 40 seconds per image_ (RTX 2060 in my case).
+- This repo is a modified version of the Stable Diffusion repo, optimized to use lesser VRAM than the original by sacrificing on inference speed.
+It can generate _512x512 images from a prompt on a 4Gb VRAM GPU in under 25 seconds per image_ (RTX 2060 in my case).
 This is not possible with the original repo on a 6Gb GPU.

-- To achieve the inference time of 40 seconds per image, use the maximum batch size `--n_samples` that can fit on the GPU (I can get a maximum batch size of 20 in the case of RTX 2060).
+- To achieve the inference time of less than 25 seconds per image, use the maximum batch size `--n_samples` that can fit on the GPU.
+Inference time per image will reduce on increasing the batch size, but the required VRAM will also increase.

-- The maximum image size possible on RTX 2060 6Gb is 704x512 with the max batch size of 4.

 - If you get a CUDA out of memory error, try reducing the batch size `--n_samples`.
 If it doesn't work, the other option is to reduce the image width `--W` or height `--H` or both.

-- If you want to generate a small batch of images (less than 6 on RTX 2060) use the `--small_batch` flag.
-Generating a small batch without this flag will increase the inference time to 60 seconds per image.
-Using this flag will limit the max image size to 512x512 in 6Gb VRAM
+- Mixed Precision is enabled by default.
+If you don't have a GPU with tensor cores, you can still use mixed precision to run the code using lesser VRAM but the inference time may be larger.
+And if you feel that the inference is slower, try using the `--precision full` argument to disable it.
+On RTX 2060, using full precision can generate 512x512 images in 40 second per image while using less than 5Gb VRAM.
+And with 6Gb VRAM, it can generate upto 708x512 images.

-- All the modified files are in the [optimizedSD](optimizedSD) folder, so if you have already installed the original repo, you can just download and copy this folder into the orignal repo instead of cloning the entire repo.
+- All the modified files are in the [optimizedSD](optimizedSD) folder, so if you have already cloned the original repo, you can just download and copy this folder into the orignal repo instead of cloning the entire repo.

 - You can also clone this repo and follow the same installation steps as the original written below (mainly creating the conda env and placing the weights at the specified location).